sera0616/VPatho/README.md

-# Software, tool, database for VPatho
+# Software, tool, and database for VPatho
 ---------------------------------------------------------------------------------
 # 1. Ensembl VEP v104 installation